maikelmclauflin/ElementQuery/README.md

 # ElementQuery
 A small api for creating css element queries.
 For when the media just isn't enough.

+## Processors

+Processors should be called before the window onload method so that they can be used to parse the available stylesheets.
+This is so that they can do not have to scan the available stylesheets multiple times with the help of the reinit method.

 ## Units

-listed below are examples of how to support percentage and em units.
-Arguments for the unit handlers are denoted in the following list
+Arguments for the unit handlers are denoted in the following list.

 0. context: the sensor instance object that is watching the element being resized.
 1. val: the value calculated from the original query.
 This values is common for all units on that element for the same query.